Welcome to my collection of special places to stay in London

 London Bridge Hotel is a comfortable, stylish independent four star boutique hotel decked out in plums, scarlet, jet black and white.
 While not the most luxurious property in London, it does excel within its four star bracket.
 It’s a short walk from the well-connected London Bridge station, as well as a flotilla of international restaurants and plenty of chances for sightseeing.

+The Bermondsey Square Hotel offers an unpretentious stay in an unusual, yet fairly central, part of town.
 Rooms are squeaky clean and white, with flashes of hot, hot pink.
 I stayed in the Woolyard suite, complete with spacious balcony, an unusual find for a London hotel and one that the rain stopped me from testing.

 Craft breweries, hand-crafted design stores and sepia antique shops line the narrow streets that lead between the Fashion & Textiles Museum and the Design Museum on the brink of the Thames.